Washington's Headquarters State Historic Site: Washington's Headquarters (1782–1783)

 On April 1, 1782, General George Washington took up residence at the Newburgh farmhouse of the Hasbrouck family, making Newburgh the Continental Army's headquarters; he remained officially headquartered there until August 19, 1783, when he departed for Rockingham, the house of John Berrien in Rocky Hill, New Jersey.
 Although the Hasbrouck house remained his official headquarters for this period, he did not in fact reside in the house for the entire time; he made numerous trips to Philadelphia, Albany, Verplanck's Point, Tappan, West Point, Dobbs Ferry, and Kingston to tend to various Army and governmental matters.
 Additionally, between July 18 and August 5, 1783, Washington toured much of the Northern theater of the war, including the Saratoga Battlefields, Fort Ticonderoga, Fort Stanwix, and other battle sites that he did not personally witness.
 Despite these departures he remained officially headquartered at the Hasbrouck House for 16.5 months, making it his longest stay at any of his wartime headquarters.

 Prior to Washington's arrival, the Army made a number of changes and improvements to the house to better serve the General's needs.
 A temporary kitchen was constructed detached from the house, roughly where the gravel path separating the House and the Museum sits today.
 There may have been an icehouse constructed near the new kitchen as well.
 Existing buildings such as stables and barns were also enlarged and improved for Army use.
 Other changes were made inside the house during Washington's residence, including the addition of an "English" style fireplace in General Washington's bedroom, as well as a new door that led directly to the exterior kitchen.
 Most Army buildings were removed by the Quartermaster-General's Office at the end of the war, with the exception of a "House in the garden", which was given to Mrs. Hasbrouck.
 It no longer exists.

-Throughout his time at Newburgh, Washington was assisted in his daily duties by nine different aides-de-camp, who worked and lived within Headquarters alongside him.
-All nine were present for roughly one month, from May–June 1782; by the time of Washington's departure on August 19, 1783, only six remained.
+Throughout his time at Newburgh, Washington was assisted in his daily duties by nine different aides-de-camp, eight of whom worked and lived within Headquarters alongside him.
+All nine were in service for roughly one month, from May–June 1782; by the time of Washington's departure on August 19, 1783, only six remained.
 They were: